Sausage and Swiss Mini Quiches

 - 1 carton (8 ounces) Mascarpone cheese

 - 1/2 teaspoon dried thyme

 - Preheat oven to 400°.
 Roll puff pastry to 1/8-in. thickness.
 Cut out twenty four 2-1/2-in. circles from each sheet.
 Press onto the bottoms and up the sides of greased miniature muffin cups.

 - In a large skillet, cook the sausage, onions, red pepper and garlic over medium heat until meat is no longer pink; drain.
 Spoon into pastry cups.

 - In a small bowl, combine the eggs, Mascarpone cheese, salt, pepper flakes, Worcestershire sauce, sage, thyme and mustard.
 Spoon over tops and sprinkle with Swiss cheese.

-- Bake at 400° for 10-12 minutes or until a knife inserted in the center comes out clean.
+- Bake until a knife inserted in the center comes out clean, 10-12 minutes.
 Serve warm.

 Oct 13, 2015

 These are tasty but incredibly difficult to work into such small cups--especially with the sausage and Mascarpone, which has some lumps still after combining it with the eggs using a whisk.
 Maybe try using a standard mixer to get it a smoother and consistent mixture.
 Anyway, after working the puff pastry into the mini-cups and seeing how little room there was for much else, I switched to standard-size muffin pans, making 24 instead of 48.
 This was a bit easier to do, but it was still more labor intensive than I prefer.